 The only thing I have to say about it all now, as I near completion, is that my self-imposed formal training in drawing from life, as well as my self-imposed training in exploring an indirect painting technique during this time served me well.
 By paying a lot of attention to form I was (for the most part) able to avoid that lack-of-form-information-problem from my base photographic image.
 I happily strove to insure that the shapes, colours, forms and gestural marks in each panel would carry its own weight.
 And that the final assemblage (which really is half-painting and half-sculpture) would ultimately speak for itself.
 I hope to be able to post images of that final assemblage soon.

 I think any artist functioning in the twentieth/twenty-first century has had to (at least self-reflexively) address the apparent dichotomies of approach between abstraction and/or realism.
 Are they really as separated as they might at first appear?
 Personally, I don’t think so.
-If anything, it’s more of a sliding scale, a question of scale.
+If anything, it’s more a question of scale.
 Let me explain.

 About forty five years ago, during my art school days, while viewing a Rembrandt self portrait in Boston’s Museum of Fine Arts, I had a sudden flash of insight.
 I realised that if you took a square inch (or two) of that painting and expanded it exponentially you might end up with a piece of modern art.
 Place it on the wall and voila!
 Just like that.
 But that wouldn’t work for just any painter.
 It would only work for someone who was a master of their craft; someone whose play of light and shadow did not ignore visual interest or luminosity in any part of the surface’s value range; someone whose sense of colour and texture appealed to the senses in a magical way; someone who left enough hints on the painting’s surface such that you, through your act of perceiving, could be left guessing, sure of your own experience, less sure of its (conceptual) meaning.

 I took that insight and dove directly into learning about the materials artists have traditionally used to create paintings.
 I figured then, as I do now, “it ain’t what you paint but the way how you paint it”.
-Thus, rather than create a number of paintings based on one particular image but interpreted in different ways (like Josef Alber’ Homage to the Square, Warhol’s soup cans, or Jasper Johns’ American flags), I took one strong central image, cut it into identical parts and rendered each one separately.
+Thus, rather than create a number of paintings based on one particular (simple) image but interpreted in different ways (like Josef Alber’ Homage to the Square, Warhol’s soup cans, or Jasper Johns’ American flags), I took one strong central image, cut it into identical parts and rendered each one separately.
 Each part was intended to function independently as a painting in its own right yet also to contribute to the unity of the whole.
 That, at least, was the theory, which worked out relatively well at the time (see linked image to the left).
-Yet of course becoming a master of one’s materials is not an overnight process, it’s much less dependent on a flash of insight than it is upon years of experimentation, dedication, hard work and synchronistic luck (can’t discount that!).
-Ultimately that means you guide the materials (and the happy accidents) but they do not control you.
-For in whatever you are creating there’s always a selection process based on discrimination.
+Yet of course becoming a master of one’s materials is not an overnight process, it’s much less dependent on a flash of insight than it is upon years of experimentation, dedication, hard work and synchronistic luck (you can’t discount that!).
+Ultimately that means you guide the materials (and the happy accidents).
+You do not control them and likewise they do not control you.
+For in whatever creative process any artist may be involved in, there’s always a symbiosis between the impulse and the materials; there is selection based on discrimination.

 Fast forward forty five years and I can now say that I have learned a few things about what makes a painting, any painting, a good painting.
 One, it’s not about the subject matter in an absolute sense, it never is and never has been, that’s secondary.
 That’s not to say that the subject matter may inspire the artist.
 It can and it does, but that doesn’t make it art.
 What makes it art is the ability of the artist to communicate his or her feeling-experience to you the perceiver in such a way so that you feel it too.
 Note, the emphasis on two words, “communication” and “feeling”.
 Which brings us to the second point about what art actually is.
-I would now say that art, any art (including a good painting) is an aesthetic unity created by or through the feeling-intelligence of the artist in such way so that it can then be directly perceived by the feeling-intelligence of the perceiver.
+I would now say that art, any art (including a good painting) is a felt-intuition succinctly and evocatively expressed/communicated as a sense-based unity.
 Full stop.
-Concepts may follow but they are entirely secondary.
+Concepts may follow but are entirely secondary.
 In that sense then, realism and/or abstraction as modes of expression present a false dichotomy.

-One possible reason that such a definition has been lacking up until now is that Western philosophy has been slow to recognise that there is a universal dimension to the feeling-intelligence in all sentient beings.
-It reveals itself subjectively in the human being through its innate feeling-consciousness.
+One possible reason that such a definition has been lacking is that Western philosophy has been slow to recognise that there is a universal dimension to the feeling-intelligence present within all sentient beings.
+That the subject-based dimension of consciousness can indeed present an aspect of universality, however veiled it may be.
+It reveals itself daily within the human being as the feeling aspect of consciousness.
 So, stay tuned for Aesthetics Part I: Gevoelsmatig-Bewustzijn.

 Well…